My name is Nicole Garlando. I am a maker. You can choose to call me Cole, Nico, Nikki, Nik, Garlando or Nicole. NB/Pan It/She/They.

-I work in physical research, imagination, and intuition.
+My work is in somatic research, imagination, and intuition.
 Interested in cosmological theories, philosophies attending to self, phenomenology, noumenology, and change – I believe in creative process as inquiry and as a vehicle for internal and societal r/evolution.

-A choreographer, poet, and inter/transdisciplinary artist, I am absorbed with both the concepts and (non)material of LIGHT and TIME.
-I believe we as human beings are like projectors aimed at one another: I see you, through me.
+I am absorbed with both the concepts and (non)material of LIGHT and TIME.
+I believe we as human beings are like projectors aimed at one another: I see you, through my own story.

 Autœthnography: another way to learn about self, perception, and reality.
 I am interested in the research of my own creative/human process – compiling and vetting decades of my writing, choreographic and somatic research, poetry, paintings, footage, and ontological inquiry.
 Alongside awareness of social events and histories, this serves as a creative feedback loop and allows me to see and honor change.